jordipons/music-audio-tagging-at-scale-models/README.md

 <p align="center"><img src="backend.png" height="190"></p>

 It is conformed by three CNN layers (with 512 filters each and two of those having residual connections), two pooling layers and a dense layer.
-We found this filter shapes setup to be (i) computationally efficient and (ii) shaped such that all extracted features are considered across a reasonable amount of temporal context (note the 7 x M' filter shapes, representing *time* x *all features*).
+We found this filter shapes (Dieleman & Schrauwen, 2014) setup to be (i) computationally efficient and (ii) shaped such that all extracted features are considered across a reasonable amount of temporal context (note the 7 x M' filter shapes, representing *time* x *all features*).

 We also make a drastic use of temporal pooling: firstly, via down-sapling x2 the temporal dimensionality of the CNNs feature map; and secondly, by making use of a global pooling layer.
 The global pooling strategy allows for variable length inputs to the network.
 Finally, a dense layer connects the pooled features to the output.